AndroidPillars/Flutter/CHAPTER-4.md

 ## Variables[Dart]

 - Variable is “a named space in the memory” that stores values.
-In other words, it acts a container for values in a program.
+- Simply in other words, it acts a container for values in a program.

 ```ruby
 var myName = 'Android';